New Haven, Guyana – March 17, 2014

 Finally, at nearly 20:20, a group of men gathered at the base of the soon-to-be bonfire.
 The drums were beating steadily.
 We could hear the crowd that had gathered.
-The din was further punctuated by the horns of the passing vehicles.
-Straining to see, I could just make out the start of the bonfire at the bottom of the pile.
+The horns of the passing vehicles further punctuated the din.
+Straining to see, I could make out the start of the bonfire at the bottom of the pile.

 The next morning, Phagwah, we both dressed for colors.
 Each of us had on a white top.
 That is like shouting for others to pelt you with colors.

 Mid-morning, we headed to the Indian Cultural Centre.
 Unfortunately, I had been shown an incorrect location a few days before.
 We sat in the car at that location for nearly an hour before we decided to leave.
-On one street we found a lady manning a booth selling colors.
+On one street, we found a woman staffing a booth selling colors.
 We stopped and bought five boxes.
 They were about $1 per box, or $200GD.

 The following group of dancers also had a spring theme.
 Additionally, their costumes were much more colorful.
-Even though I do not understand the Hindi words, the program was amazing to watch.
+Even though I do not understand the Hindi words, the program was terrific to watch.

-The last performance we watched was a musician duo.
+The last performance we watched was a musical duo.
 One man played an instrument that seemed to be a combination of an accordion, a piano, and a wooden box.
-I don’t know what it was but it had a very unique sound.
+I don’t know what it was, but it had a unique sound.
 They sang as they played.

 When we made it back to our vehicle, we opened the doors and carefully retrieved the towels we had brought with us.
-Since our backs were not too bad we actually placed the towels in front of us to keep from coloring our seat belts.
+Since our backs were not too bad, we placed the towels in front of us to keep from coloring our seat belts.

 Cleaning up when we arrived home took a little doing.
-In fact, as I write this, we both still have some residual color on our skin.
-Needless to say, we threw our old, stained clothing into the garbage.
+As I write this, we both still have some residual color on our skin.
+We threw our old, stained clothing into the garbage.